emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 categories: android library tutorial
 ---

-[Sprinkles](https://github.com/emilsjolander/sprinkles) is a android library i made because i was tired of all the boilerplate involved in dealing with SQLite on android.
+[Sprinkles](https://github.com/emilsjolander/sprinkles) is a android library I made because I was tired of all the boilerplate involved in dealing with SQLite on android.
 The goal with sprinkles is to remove as much boilerplate as possible without limiting what you can do, this is a crucial point.
 I find that most ORMs try to abstract away SQL which often leads to unoptimized queries and ugly hacks to get non regular queries to work.
 Sprinkles lets you do what SQL is great for, querying data.
 Sprinkles will help you with the tedious parts like inserting data and packing data out of a cursor.

-Below i will give you a basic intro into using sprinkles by building a ... note taking app!
-Nothing new and exiting, i know!
-But is is a great sample app for showing the power of sprinkles :) There is a lot of the api that i do not mention in this post so please head over to github and read the full documentation if you have any questions after reading this.
+Below I will give you a basic intro into using sprinkles by building a ... note taking app!
+Nothing new and exiting, I know!
+But is is a great sample app for showing the power of sprinkles :) There is a lot of the api that I do not mention in this post so please head over to github and read the full documentation if you have any questions after reading this.

 The app
 =======
 The app will be a simple note taking app where you can create multiple notes and multiple tags and asign one or more of these tags to each note.
 Here are some screenshots of the finished app.

-[SCREENSHOT1]
-[SCREENSHOT2]
-[SCREENSHOT3]
-[SCREENSHOT4]
+{% img /images/android-with-sprinkles/screenshot1.png 180 320 %}
+{% img /images/android-with-sprinkles/screenshot2.png 180 320 %}
+{% img /images/android-with-sprinkles/screenshot3.png 180 320 %}

 I mostly be covering the parts of the app having to do with sprinkles so I encourage to download and play around the the full source code which you can find [here](https://github.com/emilsjolander/sprinkles/tree/master/sample).